 - Choosing not to quickly refer the patient to a specialist for further evaluation

-To win a cancer misdiagnosis lawsuit, it must be proven that:
+To sue a doctor or clinic and win a cancer misdiagnosis or failure to diagnose lawsuit, it must be proven that:

 - The medical provider was negligent for failing to diagnose or delaying the diagnosis of cancer;